Raja Ampat homestays are not homestays in the usual sense. You won’t be sharing a family’s home if you stay at one.

 Electricity and internet

 All Raja Ampat homestays supply electricity for lighting and charging devices, but most do so from their own generators.
 Because of fuel prices in Raja Ampat, this means that most can only afford to operate the genset from sunset until around midnight.
 Bring LED light sources with you if you want room lighting outside that period.
 A few homestays supply electricity all night, but almost none have it available around the clock.
-Some homestays have supplementary solar power supplies that allow room lighting after the genset is switched off.
+If you are willing to pay for the extra fuel required, most homestays will agree to run their generator as requested.
 Power points for charging devices are usually provided in your room, but will be available elsewhere if not.

 Laundry facilities